JingfenQiao/Decoder4LSR/README.md

 ```

+# Index and Search

+You can download the [*Anserini*](https://github.com/thongnt99/anserini-lsr) for index and search, then follow the instructions in the README for installation.
+If the tests fail, you can skip it by adding -Dmaven.test.skip=true.
+When the installation is done, you can continue with the next steps.

 ## List of configurations used in the paper

 - RQ1: Can LLMs effectively generate sparse representations in a zero-shot setting when prompted?